The Cluetrain Manifesto: 10th Anniversary Edition

 Reeled in, to the Cluetrain way of thinking?

 And at some point, and of course I am exaggerating, but the bottom line is, the book decries business as usual and stereotypical thinking, yet it turns right around and stereotypes the very people who it claims need to change the most.
 That is, of course, a lovely and time-honored way to get people to listen to you and change their methodologies to your way of thinking: make fun of them and make them feel small.

 So somewhere along the line, Cluetrain feels like it lost its way, like it cannot figure out how to be brief.
 Like it cannot comprehend that talking down to people – while it criticizes business as usual for talking down to people – is more than a little ironic, and that they are not on the happy end of that irony.
 Like it has almost become the very thing it says not to be: a business method and rule and playbook.

 There are interesting observations in here, to be sure.
-But they are bogged down by overlong tales of this, that and the other diverting digression.
+But overlong tales of this, that and the other diverting digression bog those observations down.
 The Internet is full of people who are spouting and selling hokum!
 Yes, well The Refreshments said that before, and better: the world is full of stupid people.
 This is not, sadly, news.
 Oh and big business is not nimble and providing individual attention is lovely and wonderful, but hard to do if you’re very large and/or if the number of individuals you’re addressing is huge.
 This isn’t front-page material, either.

 There is one nugget of interest: when you’re dealing with said enormous number of individuals, you generally don’t need to address them all as individuals – you just need to work with a few and the others will see that you care about individuals.
 And you’re pretty much set there.
 This makes sense in a Groundswell (a far better book, in my opinion) sort of a way, in that there are more people online who are reading and lurking versus writing or critiquing, so a message to one can be like a message to a thousand.